glouppe/info8010-deep-learning/lecture2.md

 - Since a neural network is a **composition of differentiable functions**, the total derivatives of the loss can be evaluated backward, by applying the chain rule recursively over its computational graph.
-- The implementation of this procedure is called reverse *automatic differentiation* or **backpropagation**.
+- The implementation of this procedure is called reverse *automatic differentiation* (or backpropagation in the context of neural networks).

 ---